 Victims of traumatic brain injuries might miss out on income.
 They might have trouble living life like they are accustomed to.
 The victim’s family members can also suffer because of the injury.
 Children, for example, might have trouble adjusting to the injury.
-Young children might wonder what happened to their parent and why their parent can’t interact with them in the usual manner.
+Young children might wonder what happened to their parents and why their parents can’t interact with them in the usual manner.

-You may also suffer additional symptoms from a severe TBI such as not being able to use limbs from the opposite side of the areas of the brain that are injured, or experience a sudden loss of consciousness or reduced brain function.
+You may also suffer additional symptoms from a severe TBI, such as not being able to use limbs from the opposite side of the areas of the brain that are injured or experiencing a sudden loss of consciousness or reduced brain function.

-These are symptoms that not only affect the sufferer — they affect his or her loved ones as well.
-They will experience and live with a person who has changed as a result of the traumatic brain injury, and that fact is only made worse by the notion that a negligent or otherwise reckless driver caused the accident that led to the sufferer’s traumatic brain injury.
+These are symptoms that not only affect the sufferer, they affect his or her loved ones as well.
+They will experience and live with a person who has changed as a result of the traumatic brain injury.
+That fact is only made worse by the notion that a negligent or otherwise reckless driver caused the accident that led to the sufferer’s traumatic brain injury.

-You can seek compensation for the effects of the crash if the cause was another person’s negligence.
-You or your loved one‘s personal injury claim can include compensation for all the damages you suffered because of the car accident, including non economic and economic damages.
+You could seek compensation for the effects of the crash if the cause were another person’s negligence.
+Your or your loved one‘s personal injury claim can include compensation for all the damages you suffered because of the car accident, including non-economic and economic damages.

 The injuries that you suffer in this car accident could be minor in nature, or they could be very serious.
-In fender benders and the more minor accidents, it is uncommon for the injuries to be serious — but they can still happen includin traumatic brain injury (TBI), broken bones, concussions, or other injuries.
+In fender benders and more minor accidents, it is uncommon for serious injuries but they can still happen, including traumatic brain injury (TBI), broken bones, concussions, or other injuries.
 However, in major accidents, serious or even catastrophic injuries can occur.
-In these cases, it is imperative for the victims of the accident to know their legal standing and to fight for their rights after the crash.
+In these cases, it is imperative for accident victims to know their legal standing and fight for their rights after the crash.

-The financial burden that can occur after an auto accident can be immense, from long-term medical bills, expensive ct scans or scans from a magnetic resonance imaging machine, as well as the hospitalizations that were a result of the car accident.
+The financial burden that can occur after an auto accident can be immense, from long-term medical bills, expensive ct scans or scans from a magnetic resonance imaging machine, as well as the hospitalizations resulting from the car accident.

 Also, be aware that you won’t always need to go to court for this after you file your lawsuit.
 It is common for these civil lawsuits to be settled out of court.
-If you live in the Kansas City area and have been affected by a car accident, then consult with the attorneys at Townsend Law.
+If you live in the Kansas City area and have been affected by a car accident, consult with Townsend Law, LLC attorneys.